 It's been upgraded to give high-energy return with a shoe that provides absolute comfort.
 The style is unmistakable and synonymous with Puma.

 Let's check some feedback on this great shoe.

 This Ignite Ultimate Layered running shoe is a good shoe for a 5k with no resulting soreness or tired feet.
 Another reviewer took the shoe for a six mile walk and found they did not need breaking in.
 They were just right!
 So they work well for distance running as well as walking.
 When we think about surface grip, a reviewer took a pair and wore them for a game of soccer and the shoes performed great on the wet field.

 It does seem that these running shoes can and do serve multi-functional sports purpose.
 A factor that remains constant is real comfort and durability, something which we runners value very much.

-In terms of arch support the shoe is neutral and good for those daily road or park runs, the heel to toe drop for the men's version is a friendly 12mm.
-For shoe weight we see the women's shoe at 305 and the men's at 350 grams, the shoes come in a normal width for both.
+In terms of arch support, the shoe is neutral and good for those daily road or park runs.
+The heel-to-toe drop for the men's version is a friendly 12mm.
+For shoe weight we see the women's shoe at 305 grams and the men's at 350 grams.
+The shoes come in a normal width for both.
 Feedback indicates solid durability for the soles with minimal wear even after a few hundred miles.

-The mesh is up there as ultra breathability so the shoes is good for hot weather running as well as cool weather, great flexibility from the designed in flex grooves running from the fore-foot to the heal area.
+The mesh is up there as ultra-breathable.
+So the shoes are good for hot weather running as well as cool weather.
+Great flexibility comes from the built-in flex grooves running from the fore-foot to the heal area.